hgallery/WebServerLogParserType1/README.md

 - var of Java 10
 - Text Block of Java 15

-**About Functional Programmming:**
+**About Functional Programming:**

-It is aimed maintaining the existing Lambda functions as pure functional, and potentially creating new ones of the same characteristic.
+It is aimed at having Lambda functions only in pure functional form.
 A Lambda function is considered pure if it meets these requirements:
 - The return value of the function depends only on the input parameters passed to the function.
-- The execution of the function brings no side-effects.
+- The execution of the function brings no side effects.
+(Search for this topic on the Internet if further information is required.)

+By maintaining the pure functional form, developers can consider applying parallel stream processing.

 **About Branching:**

-***Main branch:*** This branch doesn't contain the IDE's configuration files.
-The current plan is to maintain the original prototype at this branch.
-Thus no changes or only minor updates will be pushed to there.
+***Main branch:*** contains only the program files, input file, output files, and this Readme file.
-***Master branch:*** This branch contains the IntelliJ IDEA's configuration files.
-The current plan is to evolve from this branch.
+***Master branch:*** also contains the IntelliJ IDEA's configuration files but not this Readme file.

 **These development tools have been used:**
 - OpenJDK
 - IntelliJ IDEA